vercel/next.js/packages/next/README.md

 - [http.ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse)
 - `void` refers to the function not having a return value and is equivalent to JavaScript's `undefined`.
 Calling the function will finish the request.

-Using the serverless, you can deploy Next.js to [ZEIT Now](https://zeit.co/now) with all of the benefits and added ease of control like for example; [custom routes](https://zeit.co/guides/custom-next-js-server-to-routes/) and caching headers.
+Using the serverless target, you can deploy Next.js to [ZEIT Now](https://zeit.co/now) with all of the benefits and added ease of control like for example; [custom routes](https://zeit.co/guides/custom-next-js-server-to-routes/) and caching headers.
 See the [ZEIT Guide for Deploying Next.js with Now](https://zeit.co/guides/deploying-nextjs-with-now/) for more information.

 #### One Level Lower